 Learn basic HTML formatting you can use to format content in your posts and pages.

-The world wide web, your website, your web pages and even your content are all built and powered by code.
+The world wide web, your website, your web pages and even your web content are all built and powered by a language of code.

-It is inevitable, then, that at some point, you may run into a situation where you will need something done for your business online, for your website, or in your web pages that requires having some coding skills.
+It is inevitable, then, that at some point, you will need something done for your business online, for your web site, or in your pages that will require having some knowledge of code.

-HTML is one of the “code” languages that is used to power the world wide web, websites, web pages and formatting your web content.
+HTML is one of the main “code” languages that is used to build the world wide web, web sites, blog pages and formatting your web content.

-You don’t need to learn HTML in order to use WordPress.
-WordPress has unique features like “themes”, “plugins” and “widgets” that let you manage your website without having to touch code, and an easy-to-use, built-in editor that lets you compose and easily format content just by clicking on a few buttons.
+You don’t have to know HTML to use WordPress.
+WordPress has unique features like “themes”, “plugins” and “widgets” that let you manage your website without having to touch code, and an easy-to-use, built-in visual editor that lets you create and easily format your content simply by clicking on a few buttons.

-You don’t need to know HTML to use WordPress, but having a little familiarity with HTML is a useful thing as a WordPress user!
+You don’t have to learn HTML to use WordPress, but having a little bit of knowledge of HTML is quite useful as a WordPress user!

-- 1 A Useful Guide To HTML For Beginners – Step-By-Step Tutorial
+- 1 Using HTML In WordPress – Tutorial

 - 2 What Is HTML?

-- 3 How To Use HTML Tags To Format Content In Your Pages And Posts
+- 3 Using HTML Tags To Format Content In WordPress

-- 6 Some Useful Tips About Using HTML Formatting In WordPress
+- 6 Useful Tips Related To Using HTML In WordPress

-- You want to make changes to your existing content, add formatted text and an image in an area of your sidebar, or direct your visitors to the contact page, opt-in form, etc. If you know basic HTML, you can do this very quickly without additional costs and delays involved.
+- You would like to edit your existing content, add formatted text and an image to a section of your sidebar, or direct visitors to the contact page, opt-in form, etc. If you understand basic HTML, you can do this really quickly and easily without assistance from others.

-- Someone else creates your articles or web copy.
-You see a couple of simple mistakes in the text, like a word that should have been made bold, or a hyperlink that is pointing to the wrong destination.
-Having a little knowledge of HTML can help you edit and fix simple mistakes in your blog posts or pages without delay, and without having to go and ask (or pay) a webmaster, a web designer, or someone else to do it for you.
+- Someone else creates your site’s content.
+You see a couple of basic text formatting errors, like a line of text that could have been made bold, or a hyperlink that is missing in your text.
+Knowing a little bit of HTML can help you fix simple errors in your pages very quickly without having to go and ask (or pay) a webmaster, a web designer, or someone else to do it for you.

-You don’t need to become a technical web programmer – just be familiar enough with basic HTML to be a “web-smart” business owner!
+You don’t need to become a code-loving web developer – just have enough knowledge of HTML to be a “web-smart” business owner!